slflores0911/CodePathPrework/README.md

 - GoodNotes is primarily designed for digital note-taking, with a focus on handwriting and annotation.
 - The app often adopts a notebook-style interface, mimicking physical notebooks, which can provide a familiar and visually appealing experience for users.
 - Excels in handwriting recognition, allowing users to write notes using a stylus or their fingers with precision.

+App Ideas:
+I have always enjoyed reading in my free time, but more often than not I spend a significant amount of time trying to find a book to read than actually reading one.
+It would be nice to create an app that provides suggestions based on a variety of inputs.
+This can be from authors, genre (subgenres too I would love to get nitty gritty with the recommendations), themes, time period, etc. I think this would be something that a lot of fellow bookworms would enjoy.
+If possible, there are also times where I forget the title of the book, but I have a great idea of the general plot and even characters within the story.
+This app would include a feature that provides the title of the unkown book within my app

 ## License